The following state, federal and local resources and assistance is provided to assist businesses affected by COVID-19:

 - Small Business Administration (SBA) provides a variety of training courses and videos on financing, marketing, sales guidance and legal requirements for small businesses.

-Daily webinars are provided by the SBDC on Economic Injury Disaster Loan, Payroll Protection Program, Disaster Bridge Loan, 7a Forgiveness, and other funding opportunities related to the COVID-19 pandemic.
+Daily Zoom webinars are hosted by the SBA on the Economic Injury Disaster Loan (EIDL), Payroll Protection Program and other programs.

 - SCORE offers business mentoring and a variety of training webinars and classes by trained business experts.